amank710/Branch-Coverage-Plus-Plus/README.md

 - Each `@Test` method must only call the function of interest at-most once.
 Multiple `@Test` methods can call the function of interest
 - Each assertion in your test file must pass for the analysis to be successful

+## Design Decision + User Study Feedback
+- Our feedback from User Study 1 was that having a UI for a project like this would be very helpful as this would make the tool a lot more user-friendly
+- This now meant we had a Static Analysis, Dynamic Execution and UI component.
+- Due to the time constraint, we had to choose between implementing full path coverage or implementing a more complete static analysis by using symbolic execution.
+- We asked this question to the developer helping us with User Story 2.
+- They liked the idea of pruned path coverage but admitted that achieving any path coverage is unrealistic
+- Having a more concrete static analysis with symbolic execution to track variables made more sense to them

 ## Dependencies
 - Docker